webbrandon/mc/README.md

 # Master of Ceremony

 **About**
-This is a build tool similar to other build tools like `make` and `go`'s `template` package but bundled into one.
-What it does is provide modern way of configuring and running your build scripts.
-Either by setting the command line options or via `Makeconfig` file you can assign your build takes.
-Your build can begin with configuration script which can create the parameters needed to fill in a template (or not) and finish off with a post initialization script with the use of a single command; `mc`.
+This is a build tool similar to other build tools.
+It's like `make` on steriods with features like built in dynamic templating similiar to `go`'s template pacjage.
+What it provides is a modern way of configuring and running your build scripts with a single command.
+Either by setting the command line options or via `Makeconfig` file you can assign your build task.
+Your build can begin with a configuration script which can create the parameters needed to fill in a template (or not) and finish off with a post initialization script in one step for the user.

 ## USAGE